-The Academy Trust is a charitable company limited by guarantee and an exempt charity.
+The Academy Trust is a company limited by guarantee and an exempt charity.
 The charitable company's Memorandum and Articles of Association are the primary governing documents of the Academy Trust.

-The Trustees of Sutton Coldfield Grammar School for Girls Academy Trust are also the directors of the charitable company for the purposes of company law.
+The Trustees are also the Directors of the charitable company for the purposes of company law.
 The charitable company operates as Sutton Coldfield Grammar School for Girls Academy Trust.